Who Owns Caribbean Data? The Data Sovereignty Battle Every Organisation Must Win Before 2027

 StarApple AI, the Caribbean's first AI company founded by Adrian Dunkley, has been working with Caribbean organisations on AI governance and data frameworks since its founding.
 The firm's data governance practice helps Caribbean banks, insurers, healthcare organisations, and government agencies conduct data asset inventories, review AI vendor contracts, build data lineage documentation, and prepare for compliance with both Caribbean legislation and extraterritorial requirements including GDPR and the EU AI Act.

-The practical reality is that most Caribbean organisations lack the internal legal and technical capacity to address data sovereignty comprehensively on their own.
+The practical reality is that most Caribbean organisations lack the internal legal and technical capacity to address data sovereignty in full on their own.
 The intersection of cloud law, AI regulation, data protection, and procurement contracting requires specialist expertise that most Caribbean risk teams are still building.
 The role of CAIRMC and partners like StarApple AI is to make that expertise available to Caribbean institutions at a scale and cost that is appropriate for the region.

 Regional peer networks also play a role.
 The Caribbean AI Association is developing shared standards for AI data governance that any Caribbean organisation can adopt as a baseline.
 Country-level AI hubs including AI T&T, AI Jamaica, and AI St. Lucia are building national capacity and connecting organisations with expertise and peer support.